tkr22777/teaching-kg-574/04_networking_devices.md

 graph LR
   LAN[Home/Office Network] --- R[Router] --- Net[Internet]
 ```

+In the above diagram, the router connects different networks, serving as a gateway between the private LAN (192.168.x.x addresses) and the public Internet.
+It performs NAT to allow multiple devices to share one public IP address and acts as the default gateway for all external traffic.

 Common in homes: the “Wi‑Fi router” is a router + small switch + wireless access point in one box.